 - Defensive aggression – growling, biting, barking

-Management and treatment of your puppy’s fear
+Management of your puppy’s fear